 Whatever the cause, your GP or audiologist at your local hospital will be able to advise on the best treatment options for you.
 Taking action is often difficult emotionally because it means admitting that you may have a problem.
 However, it is better to know if your tinnitus is temporary or permanent so you can get the best treatment that suits you and your lifestyle.

 - Use distraction: Use sounds such as gentle music or use apps that provide a range of natural sounds like rain, wind through the trees.
 Some apps (such as the calm app) also provide modules on how to meditate.
-You can also find tinnitus sound therapy sounds on Youtube
+You can also find sound therapy tracks on Youtube.

 - Find a hobby: Having something to occupy yourself will help to avoid fixating on your tinnitus.

 - Talk about it: Find a local support group that can provide emotional support.
-Other tinnitus sufferers will understand what you are going through.
-The Hard of Hearing Group in Milton Keynes provides support and activities to improve the well-being of people with hearing issues.
+Other sufferers will understand what you are going through.
 If you live outside Milton Keynes, you may be able to find a local group in your area by looking at the Tinnitus UK website.

 - Get enough sleep: Sometimes tinnitus can affect sleep.
 However, having a regular bedtime routine, avoiding stimulants and listening to soothing sounds can help reduce sleeping problems.